Spend Insights Learned: Sharing the Virtues of Spend Analysis

-From these discussions, some of the obvious answers to why spend analysis matters link back to identifying opportunities for cost savings.
+From discussions with experts, some of the obvious answers to why spend analysis matters link back to identifying opportunities for cost savings.
 But when we look a little deeper and understand the nuances of these experiences, each of the individuals we interviewed reveals the virtues of spend analysis by sharing their story of how they are helping their organizations maintain fiscal responsibility and become better stewards of corporate resources.

 Here are some thoughts from procurement leaders we spoke with over the course of the year that reveal the virtues of spend analysis:

 Virtue #1 – Establish a “single source of truth” to create awareness